 - performing our related administrative and organisational functions and to communicate with you about the services we offer.

-In other respects, we will only use personal information with your consent, or if we are required or permitted by law to do so (e.g. under the APPs in the Privacy Act).
+In other respects, we will only use personal information where permitted by law to do so (e.g. under the APPs in the Privacy Act).

 4. To whom does Alberts usually disclose personal information